-“The Journey to Berlin was a pivotal moment in my life.
+The Journey to Berlin was a pivotal moment in my life.
 Arriving in the city, I was overwhelmed by its history and the remnants of its divided past.
-The Berlin Wall, still a fresh memory for many, served as a backdrop for my exploration of themes such as separation, confinement, and the human spirit's resilience.
+The Berlin Wall, still a fresh memory for many, served as a backdrop for my exploration of themes such as separation, confinement, and the resilience of the human spirit.

 In Berlin, I immersed myself in the local art scene, connecting with other artists and absorbing the city's unique atmosphere.
 The stark contrast between East and West Berlin, though no longer physically divided, was palpable in the architecture, the people, and the art.